OpenFusionProject/openfusionproject.github.io/content/docs/reference/frequently-asked-questions.md

 An an example: Using this command to give myself the Ben 10 Jacket would look something like this: `/itemN 1 38 1`, with 1 being the item type *(shirts)*, 38 being the item ID *(the ID of the Ben 10 Jacket)* and 1 being the quantity of item (keep this at one unless you are spawning gumballs or other stackable items).

-If you wish to find all the item IDs in the game, refer to [this spreadsheet](https://docs.google.com/spreadsheets/d/1mpoJ9iTHl_xLI4wQ_9UvIDYNcsDYscdkyaGizs43TCg/edit#gid=0).
+If you wish to find all the item IDs in the game, refer to the [item IDs page](/docs/reference/item-id-list) or [this spreadsheet](https://docs.google.com/spreadsheets/d/1mpoJ9iTHl_xLI4wQ_9UvIDYNcsDYscdkyaGizs43TCg/edit#gid=0).

 You cannot do this in the Academy server unless you make a private server for yourself.